samsondav/rihanna/README.md

 For this reason jobs should be made idempotent where possible.

+**Q: Are there any limits on job duration?**

+No. Rihanna jobs run for as long as they need to.

+One thing to be aware of is that if you restart your application (e.g. because you deployed) then all running jobs on that node will be exited.
+For this reason it is probably sensible not to make your jobs take an extremely long time.

 **Q. How fast is Rihanna?**

 Performance should be at least as good as [Que](https://github.com/chanks/que).